Wu Chinese-speaking people

-The Wu Chinese people, also known as Wuyue people (吴越人 (吳越人, Wúyuè rén), Shanghainese: /wuu/), Jiang-Zhe people (江浙民系) or San Kiang (三江), are a major subgroup of the Han Chinese.
+The Wu Chinese people, also known as Wuyue people (吴越人 (吳越人, Wúyuè rén), Shanghainese: /wuu/), Jiang-Zhe people (江浙民系) or San Kiang people (三江), are a Han Chinese ethnolinguistic subgroup native to Jiangnan.
 They are a Wu Chinese-speaking people who hail from southern Jiangsu Province, the entirety of the city of Shanghai and all of Zhejiang Province, as well as smaller populations in Xuancheng prefecture-level city in southern Anhui Province, Shangrao, Guangfeng and Yushan counties of northeastern Jiangxi Province and some parts of Pucheng County in northern Fujian Province.

 History

 Origins

 For much of its history and prehistory, the Wuyue region has been home to several neolithic cultures such as the Hemudu culture, Majiabang culture and the Liangzhu culture.
 Both Wu and Yue were two kingdoms during the Zhou dynasty and many such allusions to those kingdoms were attributed in the Spring and Autumn Annals, the Zuo Zhuan and the Guoyu.
 Later, after years of fighting and conflict, the two cultures of Wu and Yue became one culture through mutual contact and cultural diffusion.
 The Chu state from the west (in Hubei) expanded into this area and defeated the Yue state.

 After Chu was conquered by Qin, China was unified.
 It was not until the fall of Western Jin during the early 4th century AD that northern Chinese moved to Jiangnan in significant numbers.
 The Yellow River valley was becoming barren due to flooding, lack of trees after intensive logging to create farmland and constant warfare during the upheaval of the Five Barbarians.

 In the 10th century, Wuyue (Ten Kingdoms) was a small coastal kingdom founded by Qian Liu who made a lasting cultural impact on Jiangnan and its people to this day.
 The cultural distinctiveness that began developing over this period persists to this day as the Wuyue region speaks a branch of the Chinese language called Wu (the most famous dialect of which is Shanghainese), has distinctive cuisine and other cultural traits.

 There have been many periods of mass-migrations to Wuyue areas from Northern China, sometimes overtaking the local Wuyue population.
 One notable example of this was when the Song dynasty fell in the north, large numbers of northern refugees flooded into the relocated capital Hangzhou mainly from the areas that are currently under the administration of modern-day Henan Province.
 Within just 30 years, contemporary accounts record that these Northern immigrants outnumbered the Wu natives of Hangzhou, altering the city's spoken dialect and culture.